epam/edp-install/docs/user-guide/infrastructure.md

    b.
 Select the **Apply** button to apply the changes.

-   c.
-Navigate to Jenkins/Tekton and add the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also add the _commit-validate_ stage in the Code Review pipeline.

 3. To disable Jira integration, in the **Edit Infrastructure** dialog do the following:

    a.
 Uncheck the **Integrate with Jira server** check box.

    b.
 Select the **Apply** button to apply the changes.

-   c.
-Navigate to Jenkins/Tekton and remove the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also remove the _commit-validate_ stage in the Code Review pipeline.

 4. To create, edit and delete infrastructure branches, please refer to the [Manage Branches](../user-guide/manage-branches.md) page.